rehearsal-js/rehearsal-js/CONTRIBUTING.md

 # Contributing Guide

-Currently we will ignore all issues and pull requests as this software is a work in progress.
+Currently, we will ignore all issues and pull requests as this software is a work in progress.
 We will be adding features and fixing bugs as we go.